 For years in North America, medical patients have been over-prescribed opioid drugs, which has led to a tremendous health crisis.
 Deaths due to opioid related overdoses killed nearly 50,000 people in 2017.
 Sadly, more than 100 people die every day from opioid overdoses and 4 to 6% of those who misuse opioids will end up using heroin.

-It’s been demonstrated that medical cannabis may be a promising option to replace opiates in the treatment of pain, as well as replacing other drugs such as antiepileptics and antipsychotics.
-Some medical professionals may have qualms about prescribing medical cannabis, though.
+It’s been demonstrated that medicinal cannabis may be a promising option to replace opiates in the treatment of pain, as well as replacing other drugs such as antiepileptics and antipsychotics.
+Some medical professionals may have qualms about prescribing medicinal cannabis, though.
 With these genetic tests at their disposal, and being able to determine which patients would be a good candidate for it, some of those doubts may be eased.

 Cannabis as personalized medicine

-At a time like this, where advances in cannabis legalisation, and especially in what concerns medical cannabis, science has its eyes on the study of the endocannabinoid system.
+At a time like this, where advances in cannabis legalisation, and especially in what concerns medicinal cannabis, science has its eyes on the study of the endocannabinoid system.
 Thanks to the development of DNA sequencing techniques and personalized medicine, we’re at the best point so far to better understand the genetics and regulation of such a system.

 Currently, the goals of personalized medicine are to treat patients by administering the most adequate medication, or group of medications, in a dose that’s suitable for each specific patient and based on their chemical and genetic individuality.
 Personalized medicine is based both on the knowledge of the molecular nature of the disease at hand and on the chemical individuality of each patient.
 Such tests are not yet widely available in a reliable or cost-effective fashion.

 The molecular diagnosis might allow medical professionals to tailor the treatment to each patient, including the dosage and duration of treatment.
-And all this also applies to medical cannabis.
+And all this also applies to medicinal cannabis.

 Should you use a cannabis genetic test?